Principal Bundles and Gauge Theories: Lagrangian Gauge Theories of the Yang-Mills Kind

 \subsection{The Yang-Mills Action}

 We have seen that we can interpret Maxwell's electromagnetism as a $U(1)$-gauge theory.
-From this point of view, the electromagnetic tensor got the interpretation of (a multiple of) the curvature $\Omega^\omega$ of some connection $\omega$ ($F=i\Omega^\omega$).
-We have seen that the Maxwell equations can be derived from an action density $-\frac 1 2 \mathrm{tr}^{1,3}\mathrm{tr}^{2,4} F\otimes F=-\frac{1}{2}\bar h k_{\mathfrak{u}(1)}(\Omega^\omega,\Omega^\omega)$.
-This turns out to be a very generally valid form of the self action density for the gauge field.
-Indeed, it can be used to describe the weak, the unified electroweak and the strong interactions as well\footnote{In case of the (electro)weak interaction, that is, if one applies some alterations, such as a Higgs mechanism (which can also be understood in this formalism for gauge theory). \cite{blegau}}, be it on a different principal bundle.
-For instance, one uses an $SU(2)$-bundle for the weak interaction, an $U(1)\times SU(2)$-bundle for the electroweak interaction and an $SU(3)$-bundle for the strong one.
-We therefore write out the Euler-Lagrange equation for the gauge field for this specific form of the self action density.
+From this point of view, the electromagnetic tensor acquired the interpretation of (a multiple of) the curvature $\Omega^\omega$ of some connection $\omega$ ($F=i e\,e_\alpha^*\Omega^\omega$ in a local gauge).
+We have seen that the Maxwell equations can be derived from an action density $-\frac 1 2 \mathrm{tr}^{1,3}\mathrm{tr}^{2,4} F\otimes F$, which is proportional to $-\frac{1}{2}\bar h k_{\mathfrak{u}(1)}(\Omega^\omega,\Omega^\omega)$ under the normalisation $F=i e\,e_\alpha^*\Omega^\omega$.
+This turns out to be a very general form of the self-action density for the gauge field.
+Indeed, it can be used to describe the weak, the unified electroweak, and the strong interactions as well\footnote{In the case of the (electro)weak interaction, this requires some alterations, such as a Higgs mechanism (which can also be understood in this formalism for gauge theory). \cite{blegau}}, albeit on a different principal bundle.
+For instance, one uses an $SU(2)$-bundle for the weak interaction, a $U(1)\times SU(2)$-bundle for the electroweak interaction, and an $SU(3)$-bundle for the strong one.
+We therefore write out the Euler-Lagrange equation for the gauge field for this specific form of the self-action density.
 This leads to the famous \emph{Yang-Mills equation} .